steveshogren/hugo-blog/content/page/training.md

 previous sections, so _don't skip around_.
 This is designed to teach the basic skills needed to get an entry-level development job.

+### Step 0 - Read this Whole Document

+While daunting, you should get an idea for the whole course up front and decide if you have the time to pursue it.
+I can't honestly say how long it will take, but the average for the first three students was roughly 500 hours of "hands on keyboard" work.
+In the grand scheme of things, 500 hours for a new career isn't that much, not everyone is willing or able to put in the time.

 ### Step 1 - Basic Syntax And Git

 If you are already not familiar with any programming languages, then complete